Get started with Arduino and Esp32 WiFi Indoor Positioning

 How does it work?

-To implement an Indoor positiong system you need a number of hotspots (or repeaters) that emit a radio signal.
-Your device will hear the strength of these signals and use a Machine Learning model to detect in which location it currently is.
+To implement an indoor positioning system you need a number of hotspots (or repeaters) that emit a radio signal.
+Your device will hear the strength of those signals and use a machine learning model to detect in which location it currently is.

 The system stays independent from the kind of radio you use.
 It can work with: